 “Whoa, real consolation,” I shouted, despite myself, over the hostile clang of cable car bells, irate blowing of shuttle horns and waning Marionet chants.
 “That poor guy supposed to use it as a pillow, or what?”

 “Here, brother—read all about it,” said the nearest advance man, pausing to push a colorfully covered copy my way.
 “Remember, James Marion understands the pain of your struggles.
 He’s always fighting for truth and justice, right there in your all’s corner!”

 “Hey, I know something about your bossman here, okay,” I blurted, clutching the book like an evidential dossier, save for a flier flying out of it, mapping a Bay Area bookstore touch and go signing tour, from Corte Madera to Menlo Park.
-“Maybe a whole lot more than you’d care to think…”
+“Maybe a whole lot more than you’d think…”

 Which wasn’t to say I didn’t stand somewhat awestruck by the blitzkrieg spectacle of Team Marion’s latest North American book tour.
 The sneak glance at the novel itself found a bright red-orange and blue jacket, with sketched, shadowy imagery of Man under stress, Woman knuckled under his thumb.
 Blurbs front and back proclaimed ‘Verdict Street’ to be Hassett’s latest, perhaps greatest effort to date—destined, no preordained to for number one ranking on every bestseller list in the land, every land, let alone a large and small screen movie adaptation.